COVID-19, other diseases caused historic South Dakota deaths - News Break

 COVID-19, other diseases caused historic South Dakota deaths

-SIOUX FALLS, S.D. — The COVID-19 pandemic pushed South Dakota’s death rate to hit historic levels last year, according to a report from the state Department of Health.
-The provisional report also found deaths from diabetes, liver diseases and unintentional injuries reached their highest levels in a decade.
-As the pandemic disrupted health care, doctors worried that people could see complications from other chronic diseases, particularly as patients avoided regular appointments or delayed elective procedures to avoid catching COVID-19.bismarcktribune.com
+PIERRE, S.D. – The South Dakota Department of Health reports that the COVID-19 pandemic caused the state’s number of deaths to hit historic levels last year.
+The provisional report also found deaths from diabetes, liver diseases and unintentional injuries reached their highest number in a decade.
+As the pandemic disrupted health care, doctors worried that people could see complications from other chronic diseases.740thefan.com

 Comments / 0